anielsen001/quarto-docker/README.md

 The container contains
 - full tex-live distribution
+- libreoffice
 - the most recent quarto version
 - python and jupyter
 - python tabulate and pandas
 - julia

-There are three versions available for quarto 1.2.x, 1.3.x and 1.4.x (pre-release).
+There are three versions available for quarto 1.2.x, 1.3.x and 1.4.x.
+The 1.4.x series is the current release.

 ## Build